 When shopping for a used sailboat, one of the most important things to look for is soft or springy spots in the deck.
-They’re a sure sign that water has seeped into the soft wooden core and caused rot that’s difficult and expensive to repair.
-Water damage is also common around chain plate bolts, wooden bulkheads, and anywhere else that hardware fasteners penetrate the exterior fiberglass.
+They’re a sure sign that water has seeped into the wooden core and caused rot that’s difficult and expensive to repair.
+Water damage is also common around the edges of wooden bulkheads, chain plate bolts, and anywhere else that hardware penetrates the exterior fiberglass.
 There is no easy fix for water damage but preventing it in the first place is quite simple if you seal all penetrations with butyl tape.

 Before I continue, a bit of legal housekeeping.
 This post contains affiliate links.
 That means I receive a small commission if you make a purchase using those links.
 Those commissions help to pay the costs associated with running this site so that it stays free for everyone to enjoy.
 For a complete explanation of why I’m telling you this and how you can support this blog without paying more, please read my full disclosure.